crivetimihai/docker-data-science/README.md

 # Workshop pre-requisites:

 ## Install Docker
-Follow the instructions at https://docs.docker.com/install/ to install and configure Docker.
+Follow the instructions at https://docs.docker.com/install/ (for Windows/Linux/MacOS) to install and configure Docker CE.

 On most systems, you can use the `get-docker` script to install Docker.
 On Ubuntu / Debian, it looks like this:

 ```